-NOTE 11 - LEASES
+NOTE 12 - LEASES

 Our mining operations are conducted on leased or owned property.
 These leases generally provide us with the right to mine as long as we continue to pay a minimum monthly rental, which is applied against the per ton royalty when the property is mined.

-We lease certain offices and production facilities.
-Please see Item 2 "Properties" for further details.
+We also lease certain offices and production facilities.
 In addition, we lease vehicles, railcars, mining property and equipment, warehouse space, data processing equipment, and office equipment.
 In most cases, we expect that, in the normal course of business, leases will be renewed or replaced by other leases.

-The following is a schedule by year of future minimum rental requirements under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of July 31, 2008:
+The following is a schedule by year of future minimum rental requirements under operating leases that have initial or remaining noncancelable lease terms in excess of one year as of July 31, 2009:

 (in thousands)

-2009 \$ 2,205

-2009 2010 2,003
+2010 \$ 2,033

-2011 2012 2013 1,634
+2011 1,667

-2012 1,068
+2012 1,303

-2013 762
+2013 759

+2014 761

-Later years 3,787 \$11,459
+Later years 3,143

-\$11,459
+\$ 9,666